aigerabae/gwas_real_data/ref_populations.md

 awk '{print $1}' all13.fam | grep -Fwf - ethnic1.txt > ethnic2.txt
 ```

-I saved ethnic2 in google sheets as metadata_hgdp_estonian_kz_final and mnaully adjusted the labels so they are more reasonable; saved to hgdp_estonian folder as ethnic_final.tsv
+I saved ethnic2 in google sheets as metadata_hgdp_estonian_kz_final and mnaully adjusted the labels so they are more reasonable; saved to hgdp_estonian folder as ethnic_final.tsv (at work computer)

 11) PCA:
 ```bash